 \section{Quasinormal modes}

 In this section, we will study the QNM spectra for the existence of a wall of reflectivity $\mathcal{K}(\omega)$ in the Schwarzschild-de Sitter black hole.
 Here, we always focus on the axial gravitational perturbation, i.e., $s=2$, and the angular momentum parameter $\ell$ is set to be $2$.
-Perturbations of other spins satisfy the same master equation with similar effective potentials, consequently, the qualitative conclusions drawn here should remain valid for them.
+Perturbations of other spins satisfy the same master equation with similar effective potentials, consequently, the qualitative conclusions drawn here should remain valid for them (One can find a special case of QNMs for $s=0$ in Appendix \ref{QNMs_s_0}.).
 For the sake of simplicity, although $\mathcal{K}(\omega)$ may depend on $\omega$, in this section, we focus on the reflectivity that does not depend on the frequency.
 At this time, one can write $\mathcal{K}(\omega)$ as $\mathcal{K}\in\mathbb{C}$ with $|\mathcal{K}|\le1$.
 This condition allow us to vary the amount of the absorption for the wall.
 To be more specific, for $\mathcal{K}=1$, the wall is fully reflective, namely the Neumann boundary condition, while for $\mathcal{K}=0$, it recovers open boundary condition.
 Note that for $\mathcal{K}=-1$, we will get the Dirichlet boundary condition.
 More importantly, as $\mathcal{K}$ has an imaginary part (Note that this case will be studied associated with the EPs in Sec. \ref{exceptional_points}), such wall is going to lead the Robin boundary condition~\cite{Solidoro:2024yxi,Herdeiro:2019fps}.